SCROLL

 Outcome Reporting

-Weeks or months after a PASSID-verified decision, report what actually happened.
-This closes the model calibration loop — PASSID uses your outcomes to verify that FSI scores predict default rates correctly across tiers.
+Weeks or months after a PASSID-verified application, report what actually happened.
+This closes the verification coverage loop - PASSID uses your outcomes to improve claim coverage and signal normalization across corridors.
 It also gives you cohort analytics in your institution dashboard.

 📊

 Outcome reporting is optional but strongly encouraged.
-The more institutions report outcomes, the better calibrated the model becomes for your specific borrower population and corridor.
+The more institutions report outcomes, the better the coverage signal normalization becomes for your specific population and corridor.

 POST

-Report a loan outcome.
+Report verification outcome context.
 Requires X-Institution-Key.
-One outcome per token per institution — duplicate reports return 409.
-The FSI score at time of verification is captured automatically from your verification history — you never send it.
+One outcome per token per institution - duplicate reports return 409.
+The verification context at time of outcome reporting is captured automatically - you never send it.

 method: "POST",